Jaron Blossomgame: Windy City Bulls (2020)

 On February 1, 2020, the Rio Grande Valley Vipers announced that they had traded Blossomgame to the Windy City Bulls with the returning rights to Jonathan Gibson and Kyle Davis in a three-team trade in acquiring Jarell Martin from the Stockton Kings, who received a 1st round draft pick of 2020 NBA G League Draft and the returning right to Charles Cooke from the Bulls.

 Ironi Nahariya (2020–2021)

 On August 13, 2020, the Ironi Nahariya announced that they had signed Blossomgame.

 ratiopharm Ulm (2021–2022)

 On July 21, 2021, Blossomgame signed with ratiopharm Ulm in Germany.

 AS Monaco Basket (2022–present)

-On July 19, 2022, he has signed with AS Monaco Basket of the LNB Pro A.
+On July 19, 2022, he signed with AS Monaco Basket of the LNB Pro A.

+In round 10 of the 2023–24 EuroLeague competition he scored the game winner in a 77–75 win against Baskonia on a tip-in dunk with two seconds remaining on the clock.